dim234/ultimate-python-pong-beta-/README.md

 # python-pong-0-3-beta-
-The classic game remastered in python.Still in beta.To run, you will need a python compiler until update 0,4
+The classic game remastered in python.Doesn't have an .exe to open.Needs to have python installed in your pc.

 Recommended Compiler: